apriltaoyvr/apriltaoyvr/README.md

-👋 I'm interested in web development and UI/UX.
+👋 Hi!
+I'm a full-stack developer with an appreciation for UI/UX.

-🐈 Aside from that, I love beautiful things, linguistics, fashion, and dance.
+🐈 Outside of programming, I love the arts, linguistics, fashion, and dance.
 I'm also very fond of pigeons, cats, and rats.